cybersi/icp-guides/Canisters.md

 Navigate to: [https://nns.ic0.app/canisters/](https://nns.ic0.app/canisters/) and log in.

 ### Link Canisters
-Click Link Canister Button in the My Canisters section and add your canisters.
+Click "Link Canister" Button in the "My Canisters" section and add your Canisters.

 Copy your NNS Principal.

 ### Add NNS Principal as a Canister Controller

-Add principal as a Canister Controller:
+Add NNS principal as a Canister Controller:

 ```shell
 dfx canister controllers add <canister_id> <principal>